 The aim of the course is to provide up-to-date knowledge about the most important EU policies.
 This course is a central part of the European Studies education.
 The course discusses key European Union policies, such as internal market policies, energy policy, agricultural policy, economic and monetary policies, environmental policy, transport and R&D, innovation policy and cohesion policy, and more.
 It also assesses some of the key elements of the evolution of these policies in a historical and political context.
-Students gain excellent understanding of the sectoral policies of EU which is a prerequisite of other courses offered in the program.
-This course contributes to deepen the knowledge on the process and outcome of European integration.
-In the short-term, students gain insights on how the EU implements policies across various sectors of the economy.
-In the long-term, students as policymakers will have all the necessary knowledge to create their policy proposals.
+Moreover, this course examines the relationship of various sectoral polices.
+Some policies have unintended consequences on others which results in inefficiencies and inconsistencies.
+Therefore, students are presented to them the introduction of the method of impact assessment of policymaking, in order to contribute to their better understanding of sectoral policies.

-Employment of Armed Forces, Cooperative and Collective Efforts The course aims to provide the students with sufficient knowledge and information about the specialities, major principles and processes of employment of Armed Forces in the framework of cooperative and collective efforts and home defence.
+Employment of Armed Forces, Cooperative and Collective Efforts

+The course aims to provide the students with sufficient knowledge and information about the specialities, major principles and processes of employment of Armed Forces in the framework of cooperative and collective efforts and home defence.
 During the course, students will learn about the needs of military science, as well as the decision-making processes and provide military defence in different circumstances.
 Special focus will be applied to NATO, NATO-led, NATO-related activities, closely connected with other security actors.